 How I became a copywriter

+It’s not a particularly interesting story, I warn you.
+But here it is.
+I’d started working on website content through an internship arranged by my university.
+That was just temporary so I eventually had to find something else.
 I was hired as an unpaid intern for three months for a marketing company within an accountancy firm.
 Weird, right?
-I was then offered a full-time role.
+I was then offered a full-time role where I worked for three years.

-After three years, I was scouted by an American tech company to work remotely as Head of Copy.
+Next, I was randomly scouted by an American tech company to work remotely as Head of Copy.
 I left my full-time job for a self-employment model, something I had already been doing a little part-time as well.
 This job did not go well.
 I was way in over my head and the company had just different expectations of me, so we parted ways but I had no job lined up.
+Panic ensued.

 How I got into writing as a career